-All these theories are focused on what can satisfy man and they are connected to the idea of what can motivate people.
+All these theories are focused on what can satisfy people at work and they are connected to the idea of what can motivate people.
 But the essay’s main point is to prove that money itself is not a motivator.
 The evidences for that are in the theories above, which did not include money as a satisfying factor.
 Moreover, what Herzberg argued about was that people want more from their occupations than material rewards, such as recognition,responsibility,feelings of achievement,prestige,pleasure from social interactions,stimulation,and challenges (Beck,R.,2004).
 He also points out that a low salary makes people dissatisfied, but paying them more does not affect their motivators.
 In addition, McClelland’s theory includes that payment is a significant source of performance feedback for high-need achievers.
 It can be attractive to people with a high need of affiliation when offered as a group bonus and it is valued by the high need-for-power person as a means of “buying” prestige or control over others.
 Furthermore, in Maslow’s vision of motivation, payment is observed as a reward that can please many different needs.
 In Adams theory, payment can be the cause of equity or inequity.
-In Equity theory pay is an object of social judgment.
+In Equity theory, pay is an object of social judgment.
 People tend to compare what others wage is regarding particular job and what they themselves receive from the exact same post.
 Alternatively, in expectancy theory people are rewarded in many ways, based on the performance of their job.
 Payment is only one example that can be evaluated and when valence, instrumentality and expectancy are high, pay can be a source of motivation.
-Another research (Lawler, 1971) shows that in many situations people find promotions, bonus payments and other monetary important.
+Another researcher (Lawler, 1971) shows that in many situations people find promotions, bonus payments and other monetary rewards important.
 Moreover, Armstrong and Murils (1980) state that, "salary policies are based implicitly or explicitly on assumption about the role of money as a motivator".
-Even though there are evidences that money motivates, the theories above focused on more important and valuable aspects, which are result of job performance.
+Even though there is evidence that money motivates, the theories above focused on more important and valuable aspects, which are result of job performance.

-In my point of view money is not a motivator; it is more as an additional gain.
+In my point of view money is not a motivator; it is more of an additional benefit.

-Money is a prize that you receive, you can see them, you can touch them, and you can measure in some way the job you have done.
+Money is a prize that you receive, you can see them, you can touch it, and you can measure in some way the job you have done.
 Maybe that is why people assume it is a motivator.
-Because it proofs what you have done.
+Because it prooves what you have done.
 The other things you achieve from doing a task are not visible.
 They are personal and it is difficult to say if they are there or not.

 References